Get ready for a higher standard of success when you ship with Flock Freight.

 KPIs are metrics that businesses use to get a current snapshot of how a certain department or process is performing.
-These indicators measure data and give you a consistent view into changes over time, both positive and negative.
-This analysis allows your company to evaluate whether each department is missing, meeting, or exceeding predetermined goals.
+These indicators measure data and give you a consistent view of changes over time, both positive and negative.
+This analysis allows your company to evaluate whether each department is missing, meeting, or exceeding pre-determined goals.
+It’s a critical way to evaluate your effectiveness as a shipper.

 KPIs vary a lot by industry.
 What is relevant to one type of business may be completely irrelevant to another.
 For example, a car dealership may measure:

-- total vehicles sold each week, month, and year
+- total goods sold each week, month, and year

 - number of leased vehicles versus sold vehicles